HarshilPatel12/se-challenge-payroll/README.md

 7. The payroll report will contain all the payroll data on all the files uploaded in the "uploads" folder.
 8. When no files are present, it will show a empty JSON report

-Note: The existing time-report-42 file is already present, thus pressing create report will show the JSON for that file.

 # Answers:
 1. I was able to create multiple files with csv to upload.
 I created a second file with an existing employeeId but with new period to see how it would merge.
 It passed my test case.
 I was also able to rest with various different entries of the file.
 I finally tested the upload and displaying of the JSON file, by uploading duplicate files it also passed the test case by giving me an error that the file already exists.